ETERNA-earkiv/ETERNA/documentation/Overview.md

 # Overview

-RODA is a complete digital repository that delivers functionality for all the main units of the OAIS reference model.
-RODA is capable of ingesting, managing and providing access to the various types of digital objects produced by large corporations or public bodies.
-RODA is based on open-source technologies and is supported by existing standards such as the OAIS, METS, EAD and PREMIS.
+ETERNA is a complete digital repository that delivers functionality for all the main units of the OAIS reference model.
+ETERNA is capable of ingesting, managing and providing access to the various types of digital objects produced by large corporations or public bodies.
+ETERNA is based on open-source technologies and is supported by existing standards such as the OAIS, METS, EAD and PREMIS.

-RODA also implements a series of specifications and standards.
-To know more about the OAIS Information Packages that RODA implements, please check out the [Digital Information LifeCycle Interoperability Standards Board](http://www.dilcis.eu/) repositories on GitHub at https://github.com/dilcisboard.
+ETERNA also implements a series of specifications and standards.
+To know more about the OAIS Information Packages that ETERNA implements, please check out the [Digital Information LifeCycle Interoperability Standards Board](http://www.dilcis.eu/) repositories on GitHub at https://github.com/dilcisboard.

 ## Features